matthewrodin/PowerBIPremium-IncrementalRefresh/README.md

     </br><img src="./Pictures/pbi1.png" width="300">
 </br>

-* **Azure Data Factory** (To ingest data from raw file to Azure SQL Data Warehouse)
+* **Azure Data Factory** (To ingest data from raw file to Azure Synapse Analytics)

     * A hybrid data integration service which makes connecting and moving data easy

-    * Used for loading data in to Azure Data Lake or SQL Data Warehouse
+    * Used for loading data in to Azure Data Lake or Azure Synapse Analytics

     * Can schedule data copies from on-premises to the cloud
 </br>

-* **SQL Server Management Studio** (To connect to Azure SQL Data Warehouse and Azure Analysis Services)
+* **SQL Server Management Studio** (To connect to Azure Synapse Analytics and Azure Analysis Services)

     * Integrated environment for managing any SQL infrastructure, from SQL Server to Azure SQL Database